Item Number: P-03

 The Ice Tea Plates are approximately 6″ in diameter, and at first glance, look similar to the 6″ Bread and Butter Plates.
 Their similarity in size and shape has caused confusion between the two; however, there are differences.
 The most prominent difference is that there is no visible ring around the center design of the Ice Tea Plate, as it has been totally ground off on the underside.
 There is an obvious center ring on the Bread and Butter Plates.

-If you are interested in purchasing this piece, please click the following sponsored link for available Plates on eBay.
+Please click the following sponsored link for available Plates on eBay.
 Bear in mind; however, that these type of plates are sometimes mistaken for the Bread and Butter Plates, etc. Many people do not know their correct name, so you will need to search for all types of plates in case they are misclassified.
-The Ice Tea Plates are rare, so it is possible that your search results will be slim.